-The LCM will provide feedback to the Contractor on the completeness and clarity of presentation of each deliverable in order to ensure that the Legislature's information needs are met, and may propose modifications or revisions.
+The LCM will provide feedback to the Contractor on the completeness and clarity of presentation of each deliverable to ensure that the Legislature's information needs are met, and may propose modifications or revisions.
 Acceptance of deliverables will be dependent upon the LCM's written approval and Contractor's demonstration that the Contractor has incorporated OPPAGA's comments and edits, which may require multiple rounds of review for each deliverable.
 This will occur through the resubmission of any Deliverable to the LCM with all changes tracked and responses made to all comments.
-For document management, each version of the draft produced by the vendor should be numbered or dated; OPPAGA will differentiate its response by adding "OPPAGA edits" to the document title.
+For document management, each version of the draft produced by the Contractor should be numbered or dated; OPPAGA will differentiate its response by adding "OPPAGA edits" to the document title.
 Deliverable resubmissions are due to the LCM within 48 hours of receiving OPPAGA's comments and edits.
 The LCM may require the Contractor to complete edits in less than 48 hours to meet the contract Deliverable schedule.

-Deliverable #1-Project Commencement: No later than June 29, 2022, the Contractor must contact county officials, copying the LCM, and arrange an entrance conference.
-During the entrance conference, the Contractor must discuss with county officials the audit scope, timeline, protocols, initial data request, and other issues necessary to initiate the audit.
+Deliverable #1-Project Commencement: No later than May 15, 2024 the Contractor must contact school district officials, copying the LCM, and arrange an entrance conference.
+During the entrance conference, the Contractor must discuss with school district officials the audit scope, timeline, protocols, initial data request, and other issues necessary to initiate the audit.
 The Project Manager (i.e., the Certified Public Accountant licensed pursuant to Chapter 473, Florida Statutes, who supervises all work associated with the audit) must notify the OPPAGA LCM in writing by email of the date of the entrance conference.

-Deliverable #2-Work Plan: The Contractor must submit a Work Plan, which the Project Manager has reviewed and approved, to the LCM no later than July 6, 2022.
+Deliverable #2 - Work Plan: The Contractor must submit a Work Plan, which the Project Manager has reviewed and approved, to the LCM no later than May 22, 2024.

-- The Work Plan must include a detailed schedule of tasks and timeframes that includes site visit itineraries, assigned staff, and completion dates for tasks. - The Work Plan must describe specific activities, e.g. specific interviews, the Contractor will undertake to complete each of the research tasks (2.1.1 through 2.1.6).
+- The Work Plan must include a detailed schedule of tasks and timeframes that includes any site visit itineraries, assigned staff, and completion dates for tasks. - The Work Plan must describe specific activities, e.g. specific interviews, the Contractor will undertake to complete each of the Research Tasks (2.1.1 through 2.1.6).
 At a minimum, these activities must address those items identified in the Scope of Work under the applicable research task.

-Deliverable #3 - Routine Updates: At a minimum, the Project Manager must provide the LCM with biweekly updates on the progress of fieldwork and tentative findings.
+Deliverable #3- Biweekly Updates: Beginning no later than May 24, 2024, the Project Manager must provide the LCM with biweekly updates on the progress of fieldwork and tentative findings.
 The Project Manager must attend these meetings and may include other project staff as deemed necessary to provide complete information on the current status of the review.
 These updates will occur throughout the contract period by telephone or video conferencing software at a mutually agreed upon time and will include discussion of potential findings and concerns.
 Additional meetings may be held at the request of the LCM.